 Persons who have submitted written objections to the intended concentration are notified of the anticipated decision, the date of the procedural meeting of the Council examining the issue and the time limit allowed to submit additional requests and explanations to the Council.

-Persons that have submitted objections to the intended concentration in writing have right to familiarise themselves with the materials related to the case (except for information that is commercially sensitive or secret), submit comments and submit a request to participate and be heard at the meeting of the Council.
+Persons that have submitted objections to the intended concentration in writing have the right to familiarise themselves with the materials related to the case (except for commercially sensitive or secret information), submit comments and submit a request to participate and be heard at the meeting of the Council.

 The Council, upon completing the examination of the notification, may either: